 This sandwich may be simple but it’s anything but boring!
 With just a few quality ingredients, this hot roast beef sandwich with brie, tomato, and mayo will become one of your new favorites!

 This recipe is my take on the Betty’s Brie sandwich from Beyond Bread, my favorite place to have lunch in Tucson, Arizona.
-Now that I’ve figured out how to make their pasta salad and my favorite sandwich there, I can just about relive a Beyond Bread lunchtime.
+Now that I’ve figured out how to make their sun-dried tomato pasta salad and my favorite sandwich there, I can just about relive a Beyond Bread lunchtime.
 The only thing left is to make their fresh fruit and custard tart!

 It somehow feels like cheating to post a recipe for a sandwich but sometimes these simple combinations of ingredients are just too good not to share.
 This hot roast beef sandwich isn’t complicated: a good roll, some tender deli roast beef, creamy brie cheese, mayo, and a big slab of fresh, juicy tomato is all you need.

 With something so simple, the quality of each ingredient will, of course, have a big impact on the final result.
 I used Boars Head London Broil roast beef (it is sooo good) here, thinly sliced but not shaved.
 I’ve never met a brie I didn’t like, but some are more flavorful than others.
 A triple cream brie would be amazing with this.
 And a fresh, juicy summer tomato is a must: no gritty off-season tomatoes allowed here!